OpenPegasus/OpenPegasusDocker/README.md

 linting errors were found.

-This image will contain the make file Makefile_wbem-build (renamed to Makefile) which is the file that defines the download.
+This image will contain the make file Makefile_wbem-build (renamed to Makefile) which is the file that defines the targets for building the OpenPegasus WBEm server from its source code.

 The WBEM Build makefile supports the following targets and a number of subtargets that are listed with Makefile help

 NOTE: The lint will only occur if the docker lint tool is installed.

 ```

 make lint                   Lint the Dockerfile.
 make build                  Build the build image.
 make deploy                 Build the run image.
 make publish                Publish the build image to the remote docker repository.
 make clean                  Remove the build image from the local machine.
+make run-build-image        Run the build the docker pegasus server image."
+make run-server-image	    Run OpenPegasus WBEM server docker image"
 ```

 ### Build the OpenPegasus WBEM Server Image